-Support
+10. Support

-It is important that Community Church supports the person allegations have been made against.
-We will have an identified person on a case-by-case basis from the Community Church pastoral team who will fulfil this role.
+It is important that Community Church supports all persons involved.
+We will have identified persons on a case-by-case basis from the Community Church pastoral team who will fulfil this role.
 As well as providing support through listening and through prayer, this person will advise on appropriate outside help, such as counselling or legal services.